 - 1. The students who want to participate in a (partial) assessment must comply with the assessment regulations. - 2.
 The student who has successfully passed a (partial) assessment may not participate in the next (partial) assessment opportunity. - 3.
-If the student is required to pass one or more assessments to be allowed to participate in another assessment (entry requirement), this will be described in the study programme chapter and the course guideline. - 4.
-At Willem de Kooning Academie, the student has to not registerto participate in (partial) assessments.
+If the student is required to pass one or more assessments to be allowed to participate in another assessment (entry requirement), this will be described in the study programme chapter of this student handbook and the course guideline. - 4.
+In the case of a course with compulsory attendance relating to practical exercises (indicated with the abbreviation 'CPE' in the curriculum schedule), it is a condition for the student's participation in assessments that he has complied with the compulsory attendance as described in the course manual. - 5.
+At Piet Zwart Institute, part of Willem de Kooning Academie, the student does not have to registerto participate in (partial) assessments.